The Johnstone Basin population is 15,000 and largely concentrated within the towns of Innisfail, Malanda, Millaa Millaa

 Wetland extent scored 25 (‘poor’) with 45.2% loss of palustrine (freshwater) wetlands from pre-clear to 2017.
 There was no recorded loss of wetland area since the last assessment in 2013.
 These results reflect a high level of historic loss due to development.

-The Johnstone Basin was graded as ‘very good’ for flows during 2017-18.
-Flows in the Johnstone Basin were similar to pre-development flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.
+The Johnstone Basin grade for flows declined from ‘very good’ in 2017-18 to good.
+Flows in the Johnstone Basin retained similar characteristics to modelled pre-development flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.